fischor/protogen-python/README.md

 # `protogen`

 Package `protogen` makes writing `protoc` plugins easier.
-Working with the raw `CodeGeneratorRequest` i.e. the raw Descriptor messages can be cumbersome.
+Working with the raw protobuf descriptor messages can be cumbersome.
-`protogen` resolves and links the Descriptors from the CodeGeneratorRequest i.e. turns them into their corresponding `protogen` classes that are easier to work with.
+`protogen` resolves and links the dependencies and references between the raw descriptors and turns them into their corresponding `protogen` classes that are easier to work with.
-It also provides mechanisms that are espacially useful to generate Python code by dealing with Python imports.
+It also provides mechanisms that are espacially useful to generate Python code like dealing with Python imports.

 ## Installation

 Package `protogen` is available via `pip`.
 To install run:

 ```
 pip install protogen